 For more analysis, read also this blog post over at Bitch magazine written by Annaham (someone who actually knows something about disability studies).

-For more on disability and representation, see our posts on the model, Victoria, what does a sexy disabled man look like?, Britain’s disabled model competition, dolls with Down’s Syndrome, a nude calendar featuring Paralympic athletes, the misery of wheelchairs, the disabled girls video game, little people in commercials, and the international symbol.Lisa Wade is a professor at Occidental College.
+For more on disability and representation, see our posts on the model, Victoria, what does a sexy disabled man look like?, Britain’s disabled model competition, dolls with Down’s Syndrome, a nude calendar featuring Paralympic athletes, the misery of wheelchairs, the disabled girls video game, little people in commercials, and the international symbol.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.